IslandSQL/IslandSQL/README.md

 ### Keywords as Identifiers

 The grammar allows the use of keywords as identifiers.
-This makes the grammar robust and supports the fact the Oracle Database allows the use of keywords in various places.
+This makes the grammar robust and supports the fact OracleDB allows the use of keywords in various places.

 However, there are cases where this leads to an unexpected parse tree, even if no keywords as identifiers are used.
 Here's an example: